Everything a government attorney needs to know about open source software licensing

 A central tenet of open source software is contributing downstream improvements to the upstream open source project.
 Agency-created code should be no exception.
 While there may be a business decision to prohibit government employees from contributing to community projects on government time, nothing should prohibit them legally.

-One thing to watch out for are contributor license agreements (CLAs) which may proscribe an explicit copyright grant (as opposed to a license), or the granting of additional rights beyond the copyright license, which may conflict with the contributor’s obligations as a government employee.
+One thing to watch out for are contributor license agreements (CLAss) which may proscribe an explicit copyright grant (as opposed to a license), or the granting of additional rights beyond the copyright license, which may conflict with the contributor’s obligations as a government employee.

 Accepting contributions from the public